Latrobe, Pennsylvania

-Latrobe (/ləˈtroʊb/ lə-TROHB) is a city in Westmoreland County, Pennsylvania, United States.
-The population was 8,060 as of the 2020 census.
-A part of the Pittsburgh metropolitan area, it is located near Pennsylvania's scenic Chestnut Ridge.
-Latrobe was incorporated as a borough in 1854, and as a city in 1999.
-The current mayor is Rosemarie M. Wolford.
+Latrobe (/ləˈtroʊb/ lə-TROHB) is a borough with home-rule status in Westmoreland County, Pennsylvania, United States.
+The population was 8,060 at the 2020 census.
+It is located near Chestnut Ridge within the Pittsburgh metropolitan area.

-Latrobe is the home of the Latrobe Brewery (the original brewer of Rolling Rock beer).
-Latrobe was the birthplace and childhood home of children's television personality Fred Rogers as well as golfer Arnold Palmer.
+Latrobe was the home of the Latrobe Brewing Company, the original brewer of Rolling Rock beer.
+Latrobe was the birthplace and childhood home of children's television personality Fred Rogers and former professional golfer Arnold Palmer.
 The banana split was invented there by David Strickler in 1904.
 Latrobe is also home to the training camp of the Pittsburgh Steelers.
 Latrobe was long recognized as the site of the first professional American football game in 1895 until research found an 1892 game with paid players.

 History

-In 1852, Oliver Barnes (a civil engineer for the Pennsylvania Railroad) laid out the plans for the community that was incorporated in 1854 as the Borough of Latrobe.
-Barnes named the town for his best friend and college classmate, Benjamin Latrobe, who was a civil engineer for the B&O Railroad.
-(His father, Benjamin Henry Latrobe, was the architect who rebuilt the United States Capitol in Washington, D.C., after the War of 1812.)
+In 1852, Pennsylvania Railroad civil engineer Oliver Barnes laid out the plans for the community that was incorporated in 1854 as the borough of Latrobe.
+Barnes named the town for his best friend and college classmate, Benjamin Henry Latrobe II, who was chief engineer for the Baltimore and Ohio Railroad.
 Its location along the route of the Pennsylvania Railroad helped Latrobe develop into a significant industrial hub.
 Latrobe was also served by the Ligonier Valley Railroad from 1877 to 1952.